nullromo/sinking-islands/README.md

   of active games (5?) and they should see their previous games.
 Replays would be nice.
 Also win/loss ratio and such.
 Analytics.
 - Host/join public games.

+## things to add tests for

+- rising waters moves when volcano blows up
+- tortoise falls off when character moves
+- tortoise card is reclaimed when tortoise dies for any reason
+- net card is reclaimed when island sinks or erupts
+- pilings card is reclaimed when island sinks or erupts